henry-eshbaugh/AvocadoToast-/Web/static/js/README.md

 Feasible Future Features:
 -Plotting of classifiers for types of sleep eg. Deep sleep, Light sleep, REM sleep
-    -Not implemented due to limited time to collect data
+    --Not implemented due to limited time to collect data
 -Recording and plotting of temperature to determine potential trends (sensor on device)
-    -Requires more on-board processing of data to be useful
+    --Requires more on-board processing of data to be useful
 -Tracking of sleep deficit and other trends
 -Simple incorporation of other sensors
 -Potential outputting of graphs to other apps